 By the spring of 1905, there were three stage lines bringing supplies to Rhyolite.
 The first auto stage — The Tonopah and Goldfield Auto Company also became active in 1905.
 By May, Rhyolite boasted some 1,500 people and several buildings of concrete and stone.
 In the same month, the first issue of Rhyolite Herald was published by Earle R. Clemens, and the first post office was opened in a ten-by-twelve foot tent on Golden Street.

-Though a stage line brought mail from Goldfield, the service was irregular in the beginning.
-The first postmaster was a woman named Anna B. Moore who was just 18, her husband Joe was her assistant.
+Though a stage line brought mail from Goldfield, the service was initially irregular.
+The first postmaster was a woman named Anna B. Moore, who was just 18; her husband, Joe, was her assistant.
 By June, Rhyolite had an efficient water system, so residents no longer had to pay for the high cost of water to be carted into town.

 Like many mining camps, Rhyolite was sometimes prone to violence, with its rugged men and abundant liquor flowing from its many saloons.
 Though Rhyolite never had a reputation such as many mining camps of the Old West days of the late 1800s, the settlement suffered its first killing in October 1905 over a dispute in Wandell’s Saloon.

 When Rhyolite held its first town meeting, it was decided that a school needed to be established, which was completed in 1906 with an enrollment of approximately 90 children.
 By May, there were nearly 250 children in the school.

 Hastily built, the schoolhouse was blown down in September 1906 by heavy winds and school was then held in the county hospital building.
 In the fall of 1906, $420,000 was approved by the city for a new school; however, the new concrete structure wouldn’t be opened until January 1909.